Histotechnician Certification - HT, HTL (ASCP)

 Read on to learn more about the two main histotechnology certifications: histotechnician (HT) and histotechnologist (HTL), which are both available through the American Society for Clinical Pathology (ASCP).

 Preparation for Histotechnology Certification

-High school students aspiring to pursue histotechnology careers are advised to take as many courses as possible in chemistry, biology, and mathematics to prepare them for coursework in post-secondary science degree programs.
+High school students aspiring to pursue histotechnology careers are advised to take as many chemistry, biology, and mathematics courses as possible to prepare them for coursework in post-secondary science degree programs.
 Coursework in computers and typing is also recommended since histologists are required to keep accurate laboratory notes.

 Engaging in extracurricular activities related to science, math, and after-school team-building and activities in the arts or athletics could also be beneficial.
 Students are advised to keep their grades as high as possible to get into a reputable and accredited associate or bachelor’s degree program to prepare for histotechnology careers.